My Top 8 Tips to Become a Great Photographer Fast!

 - Find a mentor

 When you finally understand what you want to photograph, you must find inspiration from top photographers in your area.
 That is to say, conduct research and find the most well-known photographers online.

 When you check their work and what they do, try to look for a local photographer near you.
-You can search in Google by typing the term “portrait photographer in (type the name of your city)”.
+You can search in Google by typing the term “portrait photographer in (type the name of your city).”
 After you get a bunch of results on the first and second page, check each one individually, look at what they do in their work, and ask if they need assistance.

-You can make a list of the ones you like and DM them on Instagram and offer to assist them for free.
+You can make a list of the ones you like, DM them on Instagram, and offer to assist them for free.
 Talk to them about your passion for photography and ask if they offer advice or if they ever need an assistant.
 This way, you will learn faster than doing everything on your own.
 If you need a mentor, I can help you out.

 - Use the best lighting.

 Photography is mainly learning how to use and control light.
 So, no matter what photography genre you are shooting, you must understand how to best use the light you have in your scene at any time of the day.

 It might be ambient light that comes naturally from the sun or artificial light from using camera flashes, strobes, and other lighting equipment.